-If you are unable to answer an incoming call, your T3035II can automatically store the identity of the incoming caller.
-Only the latest received call is stored.
+If you are unable to answer an incoming call, your T3040II can automatically store the identity of the incoming caller.
+Unless you have the Call Queuing option preprogrammed, only the latest received call is stored.

 An unanswered call is displayed with the message CALL FROM and the calling party's identity (a number or label).
-The radio also emits a broken, warbling tone.

 Any status message they may have included is shown on the second line of the display.

-To return an unanswered call, simply press the PTT key.
+To return an unanswered call, simply press the Enter (-) key.